element-hq/element-web/README.md

 config.json
 ===========

-You can configure the app by copying the sample and modifying the `config.json` file:
+You can configure the app by copying `vector/config.sample.json` to `vector/config.json` and customising it:

 1. `default_hs_url` is the default home server url.
 1. `default_is_url` is the default identity server url (this is the server used